OSVTAC/project-recommendations-site/README.md

     $ cd project-recommendations-site
     $ git submodule update --init --recursive

-The `git submodule` command is present because the repository uses a Git [submodule][git-submodules] to store binary files referenced by the recommendations (e.g. PDF's).
+The `git submodule update` command is needed because the repository contains two Git [submodules][git-submodules]: one at the path `_source` for the repository containing the source Markdown files, and one at the path `files` to store binary files referenced by the recommendations (e.g. PDF's).

 ## System Setup